The Prevalence of Hepatitis B & C Among Hemodialysis Patients in Baghdad Medical City.

-Hepatitis B and C are infectious diseases caused by the hepatitis B Virus (HBV) and C virus respectively, that affects the liver.
+Hepatitis B and C are infectious diseases caused by the hepatitis B and C viruses respectively, that affects the liver.
 Hepatitis viruses are transmitted by blood-to-blood contact associated with dialysis, poorly sterilized medical equipment, needle-stick injuries, blood transfusion, and intravenous drug users.

 The percentage of Hemodialysis patients infected with Hepatitis C was (43%) while those infected with Hepatitis B was (3%).
 There is no statistically significant association between age and infection with Hepatitis B & C (P>0.05).
 The mean age of patients infected with Hepatitis B was (65.8±8.2), while for patients infected with Hepatitis C it was (45.3±14.7).

 Hepatitis C is more prevalent than Hepatitis B in the Hemodialysis Unit and the infection was not statistically associated with the age or gender of the patients

 Copyright (c) 2021 Baghdad Medical Journal Of Students

 This work is licensed under a Creative Commons Attribution 4.0 International License.